cjekel/cjekel.github.io/_drafts/2030-03-11-Elastic-Net-pwlf.md

   2.06085149e-14 -5.27564104e-14  7.40345285e-14]
 ```

 The first parameter is the model offset and the second parameter is the slope of the first line.
 The remaining parameters are related to the slopes of subsequent lines.
 The small and near zero parameters imply that the slope didn't change from the previous breakpoint.
-We can see that seventh parameter is significant as the seventh data point indicates the first data point on the second line.
+We can see that seventh parameter is significant, and it so happens that it corresponds to the seventh data point.
+This is the first data point on the second line!

 There are a few obvious problems with this method.
 One problem is that the least squares problem becomes ill-posed in the case when you have more unknowns than data points.
 Additionally, this method is likely to result in a poor model that overfits the data.
-The following example follows the same procedure to fit a contionus peicewise linear model to a noisy sine wave.
+The following example follows the previous procedure to fit a continuous piecewise linear model to a noisy sine wave.

 ```python
 # select random seed for reproducibility